wingify/readme-central/docs/Integrations/fme-push-vwo-data-integrations/fme-firebase-analytics-integrations.md

 * Add the configuration file to your Xcode project
 * Follow the detailed setup instructions mentioned at <Anchor label="Firebase iOS Setup Guide" target="_blank" href="https://firebase.google.com/docs/ios/setup">Firebase iOS Setup Guide</Anchor>

-### VWO FME SDK Installation and Configuration
+### VWO FE SDK Installation and Configuration

-* Ensure you have the VWO Feature Management and Experimentation product enabled for your VWO account
+* Ensure you have the VWO Feature Experimentation product enabled for your VWO account
-* The VWO FME SDK should be properly installed in your project
+* The VWO FE SDK should be properly installed in your project
 * Set your VWO account ID and SDK key in your application's configuration:

 ```swift